‘Love & Hip Hop Atlanta’: Stevie J And Joseline Hernandez Share Easter Photo, Tease Real Wedding Rumors

 As if that’s not enough evidence, on Stevie J’s Instagram, he recently posted an advertisement for Joseline Hernandez’s birthday party to be held on April 22, at the Gold Room.
 Stevie is hosting the party for his newest baby mama.

-As if that isn’t enough evidence of a Stevie J and Joseline Hernandez have reunited, the Puerto Rican princess even posted a huge hint, also on Instagram.
+To further prove that Stevie J and Joseline Hernandez have reunited, the Puerto Rican princess even posted a huge hint, also on Instagram.
 In yet another shared photo of Stevie and Joseline together, she wrote, “Any b***h that works for him works for me! #lahhatl.”

 In another similar Instagram post, Joseline claimed that Stevie wants her to have another baby, fueling rumors that not only are the LHHATL pair back together, but also considering finally getting married for real this time.
 As many Love & Hip Hop Atlanta fans recall, Stevie J and Joseline Hernandez claimed for two entire seasons of the VH1 reality show that they were married.
 It was only last summer while the pair were embroiled in one of the nastiest feuds ever that Stevie admitted to never having been legally married to Joseline.